dshanske/indieweb-post-kinds/readme.txt

 Indieweb Post Kinds already has support for replying to Twitter posts using the Social Network Auto Poster plugin.

 == Changelog ==
+	= Version 2.0.1 =
+		* Bugfixes
+		* Accepted fix for webmention sending from acegiak
-	= Version 2.0.0 =
+		* Add option to disable sideloading of author images = Version 2.0.0 =
 		* Rewrite completed
 		* Multi-author/multi-reply temporarily removed in storage, but it wasn't being used yet anyway